-The Director of Public Services, Kenneth H. Rosenfield, is appointed by the City Manager and serves at his pleasure.
+The Assistant City Manager/Director of Public Services, Kenneth H. Rosenfield, is appointed by the City Manager and serves at his pleasure.
 He is an “At-Will” employee under State law.
 In addition to the traditional duties of a Director of Public Services, he also serves the City as the City Engineer, the City Traffic Engineer, the Parks Director and the Street Superintendent.
 Mr. Rosenfield directs the functions of the Engineering Department, Public Works Department, Parks Department and Capital Improvement Administration, and is the principal staff for the City’s Traffic Commission.
 He also serves as a voting member of the Orange County Transportation Authority Technical Steering Committee.
 He receives no additional compensation for serving on this committee.
 Additionally, as Assistant City Manager, Mr. Rosenfield serves as City Manager in the City Manager’s absence.
 In 2020, Mr. Rosenfield was elected to the position of Region 9 Director for the American Society of Civic Engineers and chairs the seven-member Board of Governors for the State of California for the association.
 In 2008-09, Mr. Rosenfield served as President of the Orange County branch of the American Society of Civil Engineers.
 In 2003, he served as President of the City Engineers Association of Orange County.